-First switch on knob (A) and whilst depressing Auto Tune Button (C) turn clockwise until a faint noise is heard (and the meter needle centres).
-Then release Auto Tune Button, The best optimum tuning point is where the sound can just be heard if the machine is operated on a silent setting or where the noise is too loud sensitivity will be lost.
+First SWITCH ON at Control A, and turn fully clockwise.
+Depress auto-tune button (C) and turn tuning control (B) clockwise until a faint noise is heard then release button.
+The best tuning level is where the sound can just be heard.
+If the detector is operated on a silent setting or where the noise is too loud, sensitivity will be lost.